 - Are you committed to learning how to sand properly?

-- Do you need to save money?
+- Do you need or really want to save money?

 - Are you willing to accept the result of this project, no matter the outcome?

-If you said yes to everything above, then DIY hardwood floor sanding may be your best (or only) option.
-You’ll save thousands of dollars when you do it yourself.
 But be wary if your main motivation is to save money.
 You may unfortunately experience the opposite.
-And renting three sanding machines plus buying all the pads is still costly, just the less expensive alternative.
+And renting three sanding machines plus buying all the pads is still costly.

 Before Getting Started